KidkArolis/space-router/README.md

-# soda-router
+# space-router

 Minimal, yet awesome, batteries included universal router.

-Soda router packs all the features you need to always keep your app in sync with the url.
+Space router packs all the features you need to always keep your app in sync with the url.
 It's different from most other routers in that there is only a **single callback**.
 Use this callback to rerender your app or update your store on each url change.

-Soda router:
+Space router:

-- listens to url changes
+- listens to url changes via popstate and/or hashchange
-- supports popstate and hashchange
-- intercepts link clicks to pushState or update hash
+- handles all link clicks in your app
 - extracts url parameters and parses query strings
 - supports nested routes
 - should fit a very wide range of application architectures and frameworks